richardcornish/django-evade/docs/usage.rst

 Usage
 *****

+HTML
+====

 Load the template tag in a template.
-Run the filter on a variable.
+Run the filter on a literal or a variable.

 .. code-block:: django